whiskdrinker/whiskdrinker/README.md

 - We all hate Alastor, right?
 RIGHT?

-- Obviously I wanna be Lucifer right now because YES?!
+- If my changing annoys you...
+Uhhh...
+Wait I don't know how to respond to that-

 - C+H FREELY + SIGN ATA + SIGN STRAW !!